paulloy/Noumenal-Sky/README.md

 ### About

-- Frequently Asked Questions.
+**Frequently Asked Questions**

-The FAQ features an accordion.
+- The FAQ features an accordion.
 A user clicks on a question and the answer will slide down below the question.
 This is to prevent a page from becoming too long and frustrating the user with too much scrolling.

-- Contact form
+**Contact form**

-There is a contact form that a user may fill out to provide Noumenal Sky with feedback.
+- There is a contact form that a user may fill out to provide Noumenal Sky with feedback.
+- Email.js is used so that a user may send messages to the developer.
+They receive an email with the message they sent, and the developer receives a bcc.

 ![Contact Form](assets/images/readme-images/contact.jpg)

-Email.js is used so that a user may send messages to the Website author.
-They receive an email with the message they sent, and the author receives a bcc.

 ### References